Bel-imperia: Gender and politics

-Bel-imperia's role in Thomas Kyd's, The Spanish Tragedy, is important socially as well as politically.
+Bel-imperia's role in The Spanish Tragedy is important socially as well as politically.
 Her femininity proves important as well, as a female character has a very different impact on her surrounding events than a male.
 Both her advantages and disadvantages from being a female are essential in Kyd's revenge tragedy.
 Some critics have chosen to focus on the disadvantages she has, and present Bel-imperia mainly as a victim.
 Some of the many other effects that her femininity has are pointed out by Sharon D. Voros in her article, "Feminine Symbols of Empire in Thomas Kyd and Pedro Calderon: The Spanish Tragedy and De un Castigo Tres Venganzas."
 Bel-imperia defends the Empire, which is defined by Voros as a political subsystem.
 Her name is fitting to her role which means "the beauty of empire or conquest".
 She is also a defender of peace and political harmony against the threats it may face, and represents beauty and femininity.
 Voros says that it is Bel-imperia who gets the actions of the revenge plot started, and her character's presence is essential to the understanding of the play's political concepts.